Province of New York: Provincial Congress

-The Fourth Provincial Congress convened in White Plains on July 9, 1776, and became known as the New York First Constitutional Convention.
+The Fourth Provincial Congress convened in White Plains on July Ninth, 1776, and became known as the New York First Constitutional Convention.
 New York endorsed the Declaration of Independence the same day, and declared the independent state of New York.
 New York celebrated by tearing down the statue of George III in Bowling Green.
 On July 10, 1776, the Fourth Provincial Congress changed its name to the Convention of Representatives of the State of New York, and "acts as legislature without an executive."
 While adjourned it left a Committee of Safety in charge.
 The New York state constitution was framed by a convention which assembled at White Plains on July 10, 1776, and after repeated adjournments and changes of venue, it concluded in Kingston, New York on Sunday evening, April 20, 1777, when the new constitution was adopted with one dissenting vote.
 It had been drafted by John Jay and was not submitted to the people for ratification.
 Under its provisions, the governor would be elected not appointed, voting restrictions were reduced, secret ballots were introduced, and civil rights were guaranteed.
-On July 30, 1777, George Clinton was inaugurated as the first Governor of New York at Kingston.
+On July 30, 1777, George Clinton was inaugurated as the first Governor of New York colony at Kingston.
 On July 9, 1778, the State of New York signed the Articles of Confederation and officially became a part of the government of the United States of America, though it had been a part of the nation since it was declared in 1776 with signatories from New York.

 The province was the scene of the largest battle of the entire war, and the first after the Declaration of Independence was signed.
 The British recaptured the city in September 1776 in the New York and New Jersey campaign, cut down the Liberty Pole in the common, and placed the province under martial law under the command of James Robertson, though his effective authority did not extend far beyond the southern tip of Manhattan (then the extent of New York City).
 Tryon retained his title of governor, but with little power.
 David Mathews was Mayor for the duration of British occupation of New York until Evacuation Day in 1783.
 After its reoccupation, New York became the headquarters for the British army in America, and the British political center of operations in North America.
 Loyalist refugees flooded into the city raising its population to 33,000.
 Prison ships in Wallabout Bay held a large proportion of American soldiers and sailors being held prisoner by the British, and was where more Americans died than in all of the battles of the war, combined.
 The British retained control of New York until Evacuation Day in November 1783, which was commemorated long afterward.